ace19-dev/tensorflow-speech-recognition-challenge/speech competition challenge submittion.md

     - create the spectorgram png using by wav_to_spectrogram
     - each spectrogram png size change to same size
     - Augmentation
+      - pitch shift
-      - pitch shift / time expanding
+      - time expanding
+      - time_shift
+      - How loud the background noise
+      - Number of frequency bins to use for analysis